RScottBauer/REAlgorithm/README.md

 Writen in Python with data from a MongoDB Database

-Data from Attom Data Solutions
+Data from Attom Data Solutions via RESTful API